Topologically invariant $\sigma$-ideals on the Hilbert cube: Introduction and survey of principal results

 In this paper we study properties of topologically invariant $\sigma$-ideals with Borel base on the Hilbert cube $\II^\w=[0,1]^\w$.
 In particular, we evaluate the cardinal characteristics of such $\sigma$-ideals.
 One of the results of this paper solves (positively) a known problem whether the minimal cardinalities of the families of Cantor sets covering the unit interval and the Hilbert cube are the same.

-This paper to some extent can be considered as a continuation of paper \cite{BMRZ} devoted to studying topologically invariant $\sigma$-ideals with Borel base on Euclidean spaces $\IR^n$.
+Topologically invariant ideals in the finite dimensional case were considered in paper \cite{BMRZ} devoted to studying topologically invariant $\sigma$-ideals with Borel base on Euclidean spaces $\IR^n$.
 To present the principal results, we need to recall some definitions.

-A family $\I$ of subsets of a set $X$ is called an {\em ideal on $X$} if $\I$ is hereditary with respect to taking subsets and $\I$ is additive (in the sense that $A\cup B\in\I$ for any subsets $A,B\in\I$).
+A non-empty family $\I$ of subsets of a set $X$ is called an {\em ideal on $X$} if $\I$ is hereditary with respect to taking subsets and $\I$ is additive (in the sense that $A\cup B\in\I$ for any subsets $A,B\in\I$).
 An ideal $\I$ on $X$ is called a {\em $\sigma$-ideal} if for each countable subfamily $\A\subseteq\I$ the union $\bigcup\A$ belongs to $\I$.
 An ideal $\I$ on $X$ will be called {\em non-trivial} if $\I$ contains some uncountable subset of $X$ and $\I$ does not coincide with the ideal $\mathcal P(X)$ of all subsets of $X$.
 Each family $\F$ of subsets of a set $X$ generates the $\sigma$-ideal $\sigma\F$ consisting of subsets of countable unions of sets from the family $\F$.

 A subset $A$ of a topological space $X$ has {\em the Baire property} (briefly, is a {\em BP-set}) if there is an open set $U\subseteq X$ such that the symmetric difference $A\triangle U=(A\setminus U)\cup(U\setminus A)$ is meager in $X$ (i.e., is a countable union of nowhere dense subsets of $X$).
 A subfamily $\mathcal B\subseteq\I$ is called a {\em base} for $\I$ if each set $A\in\I$ is contained in some set $B\in\mathcal B$.
 We shall say that an ideal $\I$ on a Polish space $X$ has {\em $\sigma$-compact base} (resp. {\em Borel base}, {\em analytic base}, {\em BP-base}) if $\I$ has a base consisting of $\sigma$-compact (resp.
 Borel, analytic, BP-) subsets of $X$.
 Let us recall that a subset $A$ of a Polish space $X$ is {\em analytic} if $A$ is the image of a Polish space under a continuous map.
 It is well-known that each Borel subset of a Polish space $X$ is analytic and each analytic subset of $X$ has the Baire property.
 Thus, for an ideal $\I$ on a Polish space $X$ we have the following implications: